weirenong/portfolio/README.md

 ----

 #### UOB Treasure Bowl Kinect Game (2023)
-Kinect game where players hold a bowl and move left to right physically to collect gold coins dropping in the digial screen.
+Kinect game where players hold a bowl and move left to right physically to collect gold coins dropping in the digital screen.

 ![images](images/Page%204%2C%20object%2040.jpeg)